About

 Issam Houshan, Chas Whitaker, Guy Schalom, John Sleiman

-I also saw Egyptian greats such as Fifi Abdou, Randa Kamal perform.
+I also saw Egyptian greats such as Fifi Abdou and Randa Kamal perform.

-These were utterly joyous times and I feel so grateful to have met and worked with so many amazing artists.
-And I continue to do so through my work.
+These were utterly joyous times and I feel so grateful to have met and worked with so many amazing artists, and continue to do so.

 _JPG.jpg)